Low Carb Foods - High Carb Foods

-If you have a nagging sweet tooth, try a stevia-sweetened dessert.
+If you have a nagging sweet tooth, try a stevia-sweetened treat.

-You didn't think I'd leave you in the dark with a total lack of sweetness in your life, did you?
-Fear not, my friends!
+You didn't think I'd expect you to jump aboard and agree a total lack of sweetness in your life, did you?
+I wouldn't do that to you. ; )

-Yup!
-That's right, my stevia recipes will help you make all-natural, low carb treats!
+My stevia recipes will help you make all-natural, low sugar treats!

 Low Carb Coconut Macaroon Recipe